dexie/dexie-website/docs/Dexie/Dexie.transaction().md

 ```

 <dl>
   <dt>!</dt><dd>Force Top-level Transaction.
-This will make your code independant on any ongoing transaction and instead always spawn a new transaction at top-level scope.</dd>
+This will make your code independent on any ongoing transaction and instead always spawn a new transaction at top-level scope.</dd>
   <dt>?</dt><dd>Reuse parent transaction only if they are compatible, otherwise launch a top-level transaction.</dd>
 </dl>